3: DNA Profiling

 Which one of the following combinations is a possible genotype for their offspring?

-Restriction Enzyme DNA Strand (10 length)
+Determining Restriction Enzyme DNA Strand Products (10 Length, 3 Sites)

 DNA Strand Question: